rss logo

 #LETS ENCRYPT CERTIFICATES

-#SSLCertificateFile /etc/letsencrypt/baikal.std.rocks/fullchain.pem
+#SSLCertificateFile /etc/letsencrypt/live/baikal.std.rocks/fullchain.pem

-#SSLCertificateKeyFile /etc/letsencrypt/baikal.std.rocks/privkey.pem
+#SSLCertificateKeyFile /etc/letsencrypt/live/baikal.std.rocks/privkey.pem

 </VirtualHost>